 What?
 Mental health support available in Inuktitut and English.
 Services: Psychotherapy (trauma and addictions), psychology, neuropsychology, psychiatry, MD supports.
 Who is eligible?
 Inuit of all ages.
 How to benefit from it?
-For more information, please contact us at: 613-740-0999 or generalinfo@aifht.ca , or visit us at 24 Selkirk Street, Suite 300, Ottawa, ON, K1L 0A4 on Monday to Friday, 10:30 am to 4 pm.
+For more information, please contact us at: 613-740-0999 or generalinfo@aifht.ca , or visit us at 24 Sel- kirk Street, Suite 300, Ottawa, ON, K1L 0A4 on Monday to Friday, 10:30 am to 4 pm.

-http://aifht.ca/
+For more information, visit: http://aifht.ca/